Deredge-Lab-UMB/DCIPD/README.md

 # Decision-Graph-Automation
-code that uses kneedle algorithim, and various backend techniques to automate the detection of a gamma value within a L-Curve
+Code that uses kneedle algorithim, and various backend techniques to automate the detection of a gamma value within a L-Curve

 The script kneedle.py is the full exploration of the reweighted gamma values from coefficients 0.1 to 0.9.
 To use this script, a user simply needs to type in the file path for the reweighted .dat files (Replacing the coefficeint with {j} and the exponent with {i} like: protein_name_{j}x10^{i}_work.dat) in the function filepath(), specifically where the filepath can be seen currently.
 In a similiar fashion, the user changes the desired protein name in the name function.
 This is used for graphs and output file naming.